Full Credits

 WET FEET AND WET BRUSHES

 In order to get the Irish atmosphere in our concepts, Tomm and Ross asked us to imagine that our feet were wet while we were painting.
-It proved difficult to nail the Irish mood, but specially in the waterfall design, where watercolors are at their rawest and washes of color blend, I let the watercolor do what it wanted, blending colors and shapes in beautiful ways that I would later on use on the final image to express the most free and organic side of nature.
+It proved difficult to nail the Irish mood, but specially in the waterfall design, where watercolors are at their rawest and washes of color blend, I let the watercolor do what it wanted, blending colors and shapes in beautiful ways that I would later on use on the final image to express the most free and organic side of

 BACKGROUND PAINTING